 Tip: Best times to snorkel with these beautiful underwater creatures is during the early morning or late evening, where the water is cooler than in the midday heat.

 Tonote Bay is popular for its massive boulder sitting only a few meters swim from the shore.
 The huge rock (around 10 meters) offers the perfect opportunity to leap from high above into the clear water below.
 Do be careful climbing up the rocks during rough sea conditions.
 Beneath the water, some areas of the rocks are covered in sharp coral.

 Laem Thian is a tiny beach on the east coast of Koh Tao and is only accessible by foot or boat.
 A good few years back the resort had closed and it has now become a great location to hike to.
 9 times out of 10, you will have this tiny beach all to yourself, where you can explore around the main building and bungalows which were left behind.

 For the more adventurous of us, Laem Thian is a great spot for overnight camping and cliff jumping.
 With some friends, beer, music and a small camp fire, you're sure to have an unforgettable night.

-Read our full article on how to get to Laem Thian and how to find the cliff jumping spot here.
+Read our full article Hiking On Koh Tao to Laem Thian and how to find the cliff jumping spot.